 5. Go around the table and play the Hi-Lo game: name the highpoint of your day, and the low-point of your day.
 Especially good for involving all family members, even the little ones!

 6. Or you can do a different kind of game–like choose a utensil.
 Everyone uses chopsticks for one meal, or everyone gets an odd thing to eat with, like a spatula, a whisk, or an ice cream scooper.
 Or once a week you can have “backwards day” where everybody wears their clothes backwards to dinner.
 I wouldn’t do this every night, but periodically do something special that makes everyone laugh.

-2. Involve them in the Set Up–and the Meal Planning
+2. Involve Picky Eaters in the Set Up–and the Meal Planning

 And if you plan your meals the week before, you can ask for their input.
 Even name a day for each person, like “Mommy’s Day” and “Brian’s Day” and “Katelyn’s Day”.
 That way everybody has their day of the week where they’ve chosen the meal.
 On that person’s day, make them feel special.
 Pray for them especially at the meal.
 Talk about what you love about that person.
 And the deal is: if we honor Brian on Brian’s Day, then we have to honor Mommy on Mommy’s Day, too.